John W. Gallivan: Miscellaneous

 In 1967 Jack Gallivan, together with Arch Madsen and Joseph Rosenblatt, established the Utah chapter of the National Conference of Christians and Jews (now nationally the National Conference for Community and Justice and, in Utah, the Inclusion Center for Community and Justice).
 From 1970 to 1973 Gallivan was chairman of the Board of Trustees of the Citizens Conference on State Legislatures.
-From 1966 to 1987, he served as president and director of the Pacific Northwest Newspaper Association 1961-1987; He was co-organizer of the Salt Lake Downtown Planning Association; co-founder Ski Utah and the Utah Travel Council; co-organizer and member of Olympics for Utah Committee; Journalist in Residence at the Hinckley Institute of Politics, University of Utah; co-founder of the University of Utah Intermountain Organ Bank 1970; co-founder of Bleacher Utes (predecessor of the University of Utah Crimson Club); chair of the Executive Committee and Board of the University of Utah Hospital 1979-1989; chair of the University of Utah Health Sciences Council 1985-89; co-founder of the University of Utah Hospital Foundation 1990; chair of the Salt Palace Convention Center and Arena Planning, Funding and Construction Committee 1966-69; chair of the Planning, Funding and Construction Committee for Symphony Hall, Capitol Theater, and the Salt Lake Art Center 1976-79; and a member of the Utah Statehood Centennial Commission 1993-96 that was chaired by Stephen M. Studdert.
+He served as president and director of the Pacific Northwest Newspaper Association from 1961 to 1987.
+Gallivan was co-organizer of the Salt Lake Downtown Planning Association, co-founder Ski Utah and the Utah Travel Council, co-organizer and member of Olympics for Utah Committee, Journalist in Residence at the Hinckley Institute of Politics, University of Utah, co-founder of the University of Utah Intermountain Organ Bank 1970, co-founder of Bleacher Utes (predecessor of the University of Utah Crimson Club), chair of the executive committee and Board of the University of Utah Hospital in 1979–1989, chair of the University of Utah Health Sciences Council in 1985–1989, co-founder of the University of Utah Hospital Foundation in 1990, chair of the Salt Palace Convention Center and Arena Planning, Funding and Construction Committee in 1966–1969, chair of the Planning, Funding and Construction Committee for Symphony Hall, Capitol Theater, and the Salt Lake Art Center in 1976–1979 and a member of the Utah Statehood Centennial Commission in 1993–1996 that was chaired by Stephen M. Studdert.
 He has served as director of the Utah Zoological Society and as President of the Utah Symphony Orchestra.
 He has also chaired numerous campaigns for the Catholic Diocese of Salt Lake City, including the restoration of Salt Lake's Cathedral of the Madeleine.
 He was named "lifetime honorary director" of the Salt Lake Chamber of Commerce in 1975 and in 1981 that same organization honored Gallivan with the title: "Giant in Our City."
 In 1988 Gallivan was named by Pope John Paul II as a Papal Knight of the Order of St. Gregory the Great.
 In 1998 his alma mater University of Notre Dame named The John W. Gallivan Program in Journalism, Ethics & Democracy in his honor.

-Gallivan was the founder and Chairman of the Board of the Crusade for the Homeless Foundation.
+Gallivan was the founder and chairman of the Board of the Crusade for the Homeless Foundation.
 He spearheaded campaigns to build the Sunrise Metro Apartments, Grace Mary Manor, and Palmer Court, providing nearly 400 supportive housing units for the chronically homeless in Salt Lake.
 The fundraising efforts for housing have been turned over to The Road Home in Salt Lake City who stewards The Jack Gallivan Endowment for Homeless Housing.
 Mr. Gallivan died of natural causes on October 2, 2012, at his home in Park City, Utah.